bcornelusse/ELEC0447-analysis-power-systems/lecture3.md

 $$\mathbf{P} =  \Im(\mathbf{Y}) \mathbf{\theta}$$

 This is usefull for fast simulations, or when including a power flow model in an optimization problem, e.g. [day-ahead market coupling](https://bcornelusse.github.io/material/CoursEM20170331.pdf).

 ---

+## SCADA systems: a note about measurement and communication

+SCADA means "supervisory control and data aquisition".
+This video defines a number of terms that are commonly used.

+.center[<iframe width="600" height="450" src="https://www.youtube.com/embed/nlFM1q9QPJw" frameborder="0"  allowfullscreen></iframe>]

+---